 Nicotine is absorbed rapidly from the mother’s respiratory tract and flows into the bloodstream, before diffusing into the breast milk and blood serum.

 Nicotine is slowly adsorbed by breast milk after being transferred from the bloodstream.
 During breastfeeding, the infant ingests the nicotine along with other by-products such as ammonia, tar, arsenic, and carbon monoxide from the cigarette.
 Hence the bloodstream of the infant becomes contaminated with nicotine.

-Effects of cigarette smoking and nicotine on the infant
+VIDEO Effects of cigarette smoking and nicotine on the infant

 The American Academy of Pediatrics has declared nicotine to be a contraindicated drug during lactation.
 While smoking, nicotine enters the breast in high concentrations, and after 2 hours, the concentration is reduced to half.
 Nicotine takes about 10 hours to leave the bloodstream and from breast milk completely, without any traces.